-The best raised garden beds are not only the latest trend in modern and rural gardening, they sure make the traditional digging-on-your-hands-and-knees approach a lot more convenient.
+The raised garden beds are not only the latest trend in modern and rural gardening, they sure make the traditional digging-on-your-hands-and-knees approach a lot more convenient.
 Many people simply don’t garden (or garden as much as they would like to) because the work is a bit more grueling than simply sitting on a stool and potting plants.
-This is why raised garden beds have become more than a trend and have actually taken over modern gardening in a fairly widespread manner, even changing the lifestyles of traditionalists and the rural farming community.
+This is why raised garden beds have become more than a trend.
+And it have actually taken over modern gardening in a fairly widespread manner, even changing the lifestyles of traditionalists and the rural farming community.
 But how to choose the best raised garden bed for your needs?

 So, what are raised garden beds, anyway?
 And, do they actually help?